dkubeio/dkubex-examples/llamaidx/yamls/README.md

 ```

 > [!NOTE]
-> A. Any of the data loaders are supported and here are some examples of the different types of loaders
+> A. Any of the llamahub data loaders are supported and here are some examples of the different types of loaders
   > 1. txt/simple-pdf file from local directory.
   > 2. simple web pages using url.
   > 3. wikipedia pages